ClickCease Grow Plants Under Evergreens | Arborist Now - Arborist Now

 • Japanese Forest Grass (Hakonechloa macra): Graceful, cascading foliage that adds texture and interest to shaded landscapes.

-These plants are well-suited for the San Francisco Bay area's climate and the specific conditions found under evergreen tree canopies, offering a variety of colors, textures, and seasonal interest.
+These plants are well suited for the San Francisco Bay area's climate and the specific conditions found under evergreen tree canopies, offering a variety of colors, textures, and seasonal interest.
 When planting, consider the unique microclimate of your garden and the specific requirements of each plant species for optimal growth.
+If you are uncertain of what you should plant, or if you have concerns about your evergreen trees, Arborist Now is here to guide you.

 Conclusion